Loycifer/resRand.js/README.md

 ##Tutorial
 ###Using the template file resRand.html
 Once you have downloaded the repository .zip file [master.zip](https://github.com/Loycifer/resRand.js/archive/master.zip) and extracted the folder "resRand.js-master", you should find a file within the folder called *resRand.html*.
 This is the template file we will be working with.
 To run the file, simply open it in your web browser.
-Do so now, and you will see the text "Number of objects: 0".
+Do so now, and you will see the text "Number of objects: 0.
+Number of rules: 0.".
 To edit the file, you will need to open it in a JavaScript-enabled IDE or text editor.
 I recommend using [Notepad++](http://notepad-plus-plus.org/) for smaller projects and [NetBeans](https://netbeans.org/) for larger ones.
 You could also use plain text editors like Windows Notepad, but you will have a much harder time managing your code and identifying errors.

 Inside *resRand.html* you should find two `<script>` blocks: one at line 8 and one at line 9.
 The first one loads the file *resRand.min.js*, which contains the resRand object in compressed JavaScript.
 If you ever wish to make changes to the resRand.js source code, you will need to update this line to load *resRand.js*, but you can leave it alone for now.